Victory Day (album)

-Victory Day is an album by the Canadian rock band, Tom Cochrane & Red Rider, which was released in September 1988.
+Victory Day is the sixth and final studio album by Canadian rock band Tom Cochrane & Red Rider, which was released in September 1988.
 Victory Day sold more than 200,000 copies in Canada and became Cochrane's first double platinum album with Red Rider.
 The album garnered Cochrane and Red Rider three Juno Award nominations.
 Victory Day was the third best-selling Cancon album in Canada of 1989.